VivianoRiccardo/GetMathSolutionsFromSpeech/README.md

 - SpeechRecognition python library: https://github.com/Uberi/speech_recognition, to get speech to text
 - wolframalpha python library to get text to results
+- gTTS to save the results
-- gTTS to reproduce the results
+- mplayer to reproduce the results

 # The inputs: